Hi, I’m Sarah

 The things that bring me joy

 I love when light creates rainbows, spending time in nature spaces, and really good road trips across Canada.
-Outside of counselling, I make art for me, read (I love a good thriller) and write.
+I love heartbreaking music I can sing along to, a good storm, and Mary Oliver poems.